auth0/docs/articles/multifactor-authentication/factors/email.md

 ---
 # MFA with Email

-Using email as an MFA factor is useful when you want to provide users a way to perform MFA when they don't have a mobile device.
+Using email as an MFA factor is useful when you want to provide users a way to perform MFA when they don't have their primary factor available (e.g. they don't have their phone to receive an SMS or push notification).

+You can only enable email as an MFA factor is there already another factor enabled.
-Once Email is enabled as an MFA factor:

-- Users with verified emails will get the option of getting a code in their email to complete the MFA challenge.
+Once Email MFA is enabled user will be prompted to complete MFA with the other enabled factor.
+If they have a verified email they will be given the option to select Email, and get an one time code in their email which they can then enter to complete MFA.

-- Users from Database Connections without verified emails will get prompted to verify their emails.
-- Users from social / enterprise connections that don't provide verified emails, will not be able to use MFA with email.
-If Email MFA is the ONLY enabled factor, they will get an error when logging-in, and they will not be able to complete the login flow.
-You should not enable Email MFA as the only factor if you have social/enterprise connections that don't provide verified emails.
-- Users will never get the option to enroll with email through Universal Login.
-If there are other factors enabled, they'll get prompted to enroll one of the other factors.
-If email is the only enabled factor, they'll receive an code in their email, and they'll need to enter it to continue.
+Users do not need to explicitly enroll with email MFA.
+They will get be able to use it when they have a verified email.
+This happens when they completed the email verification flow, when the updated the email_verified field using the Management API, or  when they logged-in with a connection that provides verified emails (e.g. Google).

 Note that Email is not true 'Multi-factor Authentication' as it does not represent a different factor than the password.
 It does not represent 'something I have' or 'something I am', but rather just another 'something I know' (the email password).
 It is also weaker than other factors, in that it's only as secure as the email itself (e.g. is it encrypted end-to-end?).

 ## End-user experience

-After the login step, users will be presented with the most secure enabled factor.
-If they select 'Other login options', and then pick Email, they will be sent an email with a six-digit code that they will need to enter to complete the authentication flow.
+After the login step, users will be prompted with the most secure enabled factor.
+If they select 'Try another method', and then pick Email, they will be sent an email with a six-digit code that they will need to enter to complete the authentication flow.

 ![Email End User 1](/media/articles/multifactor-authentication/mfa-email.png)

-After Email MFA is enabled, all new or existing users from Database Connections that do not have verified emails will get prompted to verify their emails after they log in.
-They will get a code in their email they'll need to enter in the login page to continue.

 ## Using the MFA API